andyagdw/word_wizards/README.md

 11. In the project directory, start the server: <br />
    `python manage.py runserver`

-12. Click the link that shows in the terminal!
+12. Click the link that shows in the terminal 🚀.

 ## Upcoming Features 🎆